-$$A_2(k) = k \cdot \exp\left(\frac{t - t_0}{t{\text{period}}}\right) \tag{1}$$ to change transversal non-gravitational acceleration parameter with time, where t_0 is time of the first observation, t is current time, t{period} is a period of the comet on days and k is some turning parameter.
-We found that if k = -0.0013, which means that in 1967 (the year of close approach) $A_2 = -2.5 \cdot 10^{-8} au/day^2$, the comet approach Jupiter at a distance of about 0.007 au.
+$$A_2(k) = k \cdot \exp\left(\frac{t_0 - t}{t{\text{period}}}\right) \tag{1}$$ to change transversal non-gravitational acceleration parameter with time, where $t_0$ is time of the first observation, t is current time, $t{\text{period}}$ is a period of the comet in days and k is some turning parameter.
+We found that if k = -0.0013, which means that in 1967 (the year of close approach) $A_2 = -2.5 \cdot 10^{-8} \, au/day^2$ , the comet had to approach Jupiter at a distance of about 0.007 au.

-The possibility of determining the orbits and non-gravitational effects from the SOHO observations is shown for the sungrazing comet 323P/SOHO.
+The possibility of determining the orbits and non-gravitational effects from the SOHO observations is shown for sungrazing comet 323P/SOHO.
 We estimated the accuracy of SOHO observations and found out that they are about 400 times less accurate than ground-based ones for this comet.

-We also found out that the center-of-mass for the comet 323P/SOHO very likely to match center-of-light.
+We also found out that the center-of-mass for comet 323P/SOHO very likely to match center-of-light.

-We developed the approach that allowed us to combine all the available observations of the comet by unite orbit.
-The set of non-gravitational acceleration parameters acting separately depending on the time interval were determined for this orbit.
-It allowed us to figure out how the non-gravitational forces change over time.
+We developed approach that allowed us to combine all the available observations of the comet by unite orbit.
+Several sets, containing non-gravitational acceleration parameter $A_2$ , acting separately depending on the time interval were determined for the orbit.
+It allowed us to figure out how non-gravitational forces change over time.
 It turned out that they increase in absolute value with time for the comet.

-Furthermore, some physical parameters of the comet 323P/SOHO were estimated.
+Furthermore, some physical parameters of comet 323P/SOHO were estimated.
 The temperatures on comet's surface at aphelion and perihelion were calculated from energy balance.
-We estimated the comet diameter out from the absolute magnitude, which has to be about 30 m for an albedo around 50%.
+We estimated the comet diameter out from the absolute magnitude, which has to be about 30 m for albedo around 50%.

-We investigated the retrospective evolution of the comet.
+We also investigated the retrospective evolution of the comet.
 We calculated the average-MEGNO parameter for the comet orbit, which showed that it is strongly chaotic, and estimated Lyapunov time, which did not exceed 40 years.
-Therefore we formed a cloud of virtual comets, taking into account the covariance matrix, and traced its retrospective evolution.
-We found out that some comets may be "thrown away" due to a close approach with Jupiter and calculated this probability for the comets from the cloud.
-We also calculated the non-gravitational accelerations providing the closest approaching to Jupiter (less than 0.007 au) in 1967.
+Therefore, we formed a cloud of virtual comets, taking into account the covariance matrix, and traced its retrospective evolution.
+We found out that some comets may be "thrown away" due to a close approach with Jupiter and calculated this probability for comets from the cloud.
+We also calculated non-gravitational accelerations, which provide the closest approach to Jupiter (less than $0.007 \ au$ ) in 1967.

-- K. Battams and M. M. Knight, Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 375, 2017, URL http://dx.doi.org/10.1098/rsta.2016.0257. - 2.
+- 1. K. Battams and M. M. Knight, Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 375, 2017, URL http://dx.doi.org/10.1098/rsta.2016.0257. - 2.
 Z. Sekanina and P. W. Chodas, ApJS, 161, 551, 2005. - 3.
 M. M. Knight, Studies of SOHO comets, Ph.D. thesis, University of Maryland, College Park, 2008. - 4.
 O. V. Kalinicheva, Open Astronomy, 27, 303, 2018. - 5.
 G. H. Jones, M. M. Knight, K. Battams, D. C. Boice, et al., Space Sci.
 Rev., 214, 20, 2018. - 6.
 P. Cincotta and C. Giordano, Lecture Notes in Physics, 2014.

-Estimation of the age of two young asteroid pairs with close orbits
+Estimation of the age of two young asteroid pairs with close orbits v.s.safronova@urfu.ru; eduard.kuznetsov@urfu.ru

-V. Safronova, E. Kuznetsov v.s.safronova@urfu.ru; eduard.kuznetsov@urfu.ru